Digital Equity Resources

-To address this digital equity problem, Parkland has several initiatives in place to help provide students and parents with reliable Internet access and devices that work well with our digital curriculum resources and software programs:
+To address the lack of Internet access at home, Parkland has several initiatives in place to help provide students and parents with reliable wi-fi.

-All Parkland media centers are now equipped with mobile wi-fi devices called Kajeets (http://www.kajeet.net) that students may check out from the media center using their student ID.
+Parkland School District equipped with mobile wi-fi devices called Kajeets (http://www.kajeet.net) that students may check out from the media center using their student ID.
 Below are the guidelines for checkout:

 - For school work only